boot-clj/boot/README.md

 ### Files

-Since most build processes generate files at some point, boot includes facilities for creating and managing temporary files and directories.
+**Temporary files:** Since most build processes generate files at some point, boot includes facilities for creating and managing temporary files and directories.
 This temporary filesystem facility can be used to have "auto-cleaning" builds&mdash;builds that don't need to have a "clean" target because they don't create stale garbage.

-There is also facility for collecting output files at the end of the boot process and overlaying and syncing them to the final project output directories, eliminating the possibility of stale output files.
+**Output files:** There is also facility for collecting output files at the end of the boot process and overlaying and syncing them to the final project output directories, eliminating the possibility of stale output files.

 ## Install